kuanrongchan/date-to-gene-converter/README.md

 Remember to save the file after typing in the codes.

 ## Downloading demo and HGNC symbol conversion files
-In the GitHub address (https://github.com/kuanrongchan/date-to-gene-converter), download the following 2 files within the date_gene_tool folder (together with the date_gene_tool.py file):
+In the GitHub address (https://github.com/kuanrongchan/date-to-gene-converter), download the following 2 files within the date_gene_tool folder, created at step 55-56 (together with the date_gene_tool.py file):
 1. demo.csv
 2. hgnc-symbol-check2.csv